wesbarnett/wesbarnett.github.io/index.md

 **Senior Machine Learning Engineer · PhD Engineering · AI/ML · MLOps**

 I solve business problems through the design and implementation of end-to-end machine learning products using Python, SQL, Spark, Docker, Kubernetes, and other technologies.
-I have several years of experience in engineering, statistics, and data science in both academia and industry.
+I have experience in engineering, statistics, and data science both in academia and in industry.

 I received my PhD in Chemical & Biomolecular Engineering from Tulane University (2017) where I studied supramolecular interactions and the hydrophobic effect using computer simulations.
 I primarily used Fortran at that time, although I did use some C++.
 Graduate school was the time where I got into "Big Data", running simulations and analysis programs on super computers and using what is now called "data science" to analyze the data.